Saibot393/Rideable/README.md

 - Maximum riders per token: to limit the amounts of tokens that can ride the same token
 - Link rotations: to link the rotation of the rider tokens to the ridden token (or vice versa with the "Move ridden on rider movement" option)
 - Apply "Mounted" effect: to apply an appropriate effect to the riding token if the game system supports this
+- Custom riding effects: to list effects that should be applied to tokens when they start riding
 - "Rideable" trait: to use the Pf2e trait system to decide if a token can be ridden
 - Familiar riding: to allow familiars to ride their master (familiars will be placed on their masters corners)
 - Grappling: to allow tokens to grapple one another